BugrynYuriy/ClientServer/Readme.txt

 implemented:

-A. Server: connec  users , receives messages and sends them to all users
+1. Server: connec  users , receives messages and sends them to all users
 2. Client: connected to the server, sends and receives messages from the server